The molecular basis of ciliopathy causing mutations in the ciliary assembly machinery

 Nevin Korath Zacharia (ESR1)

-Nevin is from India.
-He completed his Bachelor’s and Master’s education from Indian Institute of Science Education and Research (IISER) Pune, where he was pursuing an Integrated BS-MS dual degree program in Biological Sciences.
-During his Master’s thesis, he got the chance to work on a year-long research project in a structural Biology lab in studying Bacterial Restriction enzymes.
-His work in this project got him interested in the field of Protein Structure and motivated him be part of the SCilS program to work on the structure and function of the Intraflagellar transport proteins that are necessary for cilium formation and function.
-He is currently pursuing his PhD in Dr Esben Lorentzen’s lab at the Molecular Biology and Genetics department at Aarhus University, Denmark.
+Nevin completed his Bachelor’s and Master’s education from Indian Institute of Science Education and Research (IISER) Pune, in India where he was pursuing an Integrated BS-MS dual degree program in Biological Sciences.
+During his Master’s studies, he got the opportunity to work on a year-long research project in conducting structure-function studies on Bacterial restriction enzymes.
+His work in this project got him interested in the field of protein structure and motivated him to pursue a PhD project in this field.
+He joined the SCilS network as a PhD researcher in October 2020 to work on the structure and function of the Intraflagellar transport proteins that are necessary for cilium formation and function.

 Abstract